 One of the most challenging parts of getting divorced is seeing how it affects your children.
 The key to reducing your children’s stress and confusion is communication.
 The way you talk to your children about your divorce will reflect the way they react to the situation.
-To help you through this difficult moment, the legal team at Law Offices of Donald P. Schweitzer has put together tips on how to tell your children about your divorce.
+To help you through this difficult moment, the legal team at Schweitzer Law Partners has put together tips on how to tell your children about your divorce.

 Wait for the Right Time